ANNAhabANNA/Right-Hands/README.md

     <img src="assets/readme-img/footer-mobile-version.jpg" width="350" height="850">
     </details>

  ## Hero Section

  * ### The hero image takes up the central width of the viewport with padding on the sides in desktop view and full width in mobile/tablet view.
-It is styled with zoom in and zoom out transform effect for high-impact lasting impression with the user.
+It is styled with zoom in transform effect for high-impact lasting impression with the user.

  * ### The hero image was provided by the business owner.